microsoft/microsoft-ui-xaml-specs/api_spec_template.md

 ### Additional member notes
-> For members that are pretty obvious from the name, but for which you'd like to at least give the 1-line Intellisense description, create a table here of name/type/description here.
+> For members that are pretty obvious from the name, but for which you'd like to at least give the 1-line Intellisense description, create a table of name/type/description here.

 >...